 “Sometimes the amount of money spent on one road project has a capacity to build two similar road projects,” said Gemechu, blaming it on the “absence of necessary feasibility study” on the design and structure of major roads being constructed in the country.

 “The lawmakers should not let this happen again and approve budgets to projects” with insufficient studies on the design and structure and feasibility, he added.

 He also advised the road authorities to hold “the necessary consultation with” the communities residing in the area that the road is planned to be built.

-The road sector should have clear long term and short term clear strategy that will help the country to spend money based on the prearranged plan in order to solve the repetitive and complex road construction issues which are we witnessing every year,” said Gemechu.
+The road sector should have clear long-term and short-term strategies that will help the country to spend money based on the prearranged plan in order to solve the repetitive and complex road construction issues which are we witnessing every year,” said Gemechu.